hkbakke/bash-insulter/README.md

     # Enable Method 3 - Enable for one user
-    Edit your personal shell config (~/.bashrc , ~/.zshrc , ~/.profile , etc.) then add the following to the end: if [ -f /etc/bash.command-not-found ]; then
+    Edit your personal shell config (~/.bashrc , ~/.zshrc , ~/.profile , etc.) then add the following to the end: if [ -f /etc/bash.command-not-found-messages ]; then
+        . /etc/bash.command-not-found-messages
+    fi
+    if [ -f /etc/bash.command-not-found ]; then
         . /etc/bash.command-not-found
     fi